dansays/housesitter-instructions/README.md

 In the entryway, you'll find two sets of light switches.
 The bank along the outside wall (closer to the door) control the hallway and kitchen overhead lights; the Hue switch next to the thermostat (closer to the fridge) controls everything else.
 Press the top button on the Hue switch to cycle through the various lighting scenes in the main living area.

+The drawers in the front entryway have Beta's things (top drawer) as well as all the chargers/charging cables you might need (drawer second from the top).

 We're a shoes-off apartment.
 There's a small space beneath the drawers in the front entryway for you to stow your kicks.
 If you happen to need it, the vacuum cleaner is mounted to the wall in the bedroom closet.

+There is extra toilet paper and extra towels in the lower cabinet to the left of the bathroom sink.
+There are also extra paper towel rolls in the cabinet above the sink.

+Feel free to do laundry as well.
+Tide Pods are above the washer/dryer.

 ## Release The Hound